Movion/red-creek-discordbot/README.md

 # red-creek-discordbot
-RedCreek RDR2 RP Discord Bot
+This repo ist for the RedCreek RDR2 RP Discord Bot.

+It can be the purpose for different functions which are currently the following ones:

+- Mention a role in a defined channel when a user joins a specific voice channel.